 The Science Council published the position paper Impetus from the Covid 19 crisis for the further development of the science system in Germany.
 The science system has proven to be flexible and research activities are geared towards the new field of the pandemic.
 At the same time, universities and non-university research institutions had to reorganize work processes.
 Insights into the need for further development of the science system have been confirmed and weak points have become apparent.
 It is now necessary to think about the balance between cooperation and competition.
 To the position paper

-Leading virologists and experts from economics, sociology and political science have presented the government with a no-covid plan for the sustainable management of the COVID19 pandemic.
+Leading virologists and experts from economics, sociology and political science have submitted a no-Covid plan to the government for the sustainable management of the COVID19 pandemic.
 In it, they describe a strategy to quickly reduce the current number of infections and then to keep them low through consistent action (e.g. mobility controls, quarantine regulations and tests).
-To the full document.
+To the complete document.

 Under the heading "Know more, make informed decisions", the German Research Foundation (DFG) has put together frequently asked questions about vaccination against SARS-CoV-2, which are answered by four members of the interdisciplinary commission for pandemic research of the DFG.
 To the website